Dutch police question suspect in Turkish consulate attack

 - Woman tells police she's a 'clean, thoroughbred, white girl'

-Orkun says security camera footage shows the first device bursting into flames in the building’s garden.
+Orkun said security camera footage shows the first device bursting into flames in the building’s garden.
 A second, which Orkun described as a Molotov cocktail, did not catch fire.
 Another device also did not fully detonate.

 Associated Press writer Suzan Fraser in Ankara contributed.